-Force Generation Service of the Office of Military Affairs and the Mission Management and Support Section of the Police Division the concept of operations and force requirement statement.
-The Force Generation Service acts as the point of contact with the Permanent Missions to the United Nations for all military/police contributions.
-The Service issues formal requests to troop/police contributors for specific units/contingents contributions.
-Once the troop/police contributors and the Service agree in principle to a contribution, the process of negotiating a MOU is initiated by the Field Budget and Finance Division/Memorandum of Understanding and Claims Management Section.
+8. The Force Generation Service of the Office of Military Affairs and the Selection and Recruitment Section of the Police Division generate the military and police components of peacekeeping missions, including contingents and police units and individuals, ensuring that potential contingents and police units have the operational capabilities as specified in the concept of operations and force requirement statement.
+The Force Generation Service and the Selection and Recruitment Section of the Police Division act as the primary point of contact with the Permanent Missions to the United Nations for all military/police contributions.
+The Force Generation Service and/or the Selection and Recruitment Section of the Police Division act to troop/police contributors for specific units/contingents contributions.
+Once the troop/police contributors and the Service agree in principle to a contribution, the process of negotiating an MOU is initiated by the Field Budget and Finance Division/Memorandum of Understanding and Claims Management Section.